In Seattle and Eastside fundraisers, Biden touts his support for LGBTQ rights and charges Trump with ripping the nation’s ‘moral fabric’

 He said public sentiment has come far on LGBTQ issues.
 Still, Biden said it was wrong that in 22 states a gay couple could get married one day and then fired the next.

+Biden drew polite push back from the crowd when he tried to make a point about how far public opinion has evolved.
+He suggested that five years ago someone could make fun of a gay waiter at a business lunch and others at the table would sit silently by.
+“Not in Seattle,” some in the crowd said.

+Regardless of whether his time frame was off, Biden said today a person making such homophobic comments would not be welcome back at a restaurant.

-Amid shouts of “Go, Joe!” the former Delaware senator spent much of his speech attacking President Donald Trump as cozying up to authoritarian foreign leaders, including Vladimir Putin.
+Amid shouts of “Go, Joe!” the former Delaware senator spent much of his speech attacking President Donald Trump, accusing him of cozying up to authoritarian foreign leaders, including Vladimir Putin.

-He said Trump is responsible for dividing America as no president has.
-He pointed to the president’s comments after the 2017 Charlottesville march, when Trump said there were “very fine people on both sides.”
+He said Trump is responsible for dividing America as no president has, pointing to the president’s comments after white nationalists marched on Charlottesville, Virginia, in 2017, and Trump said there were “very fine people on both sides.”

 “With that one statement of moral equivalence,” Biden said, Trump “ripped the moral fabric of this country.”